kef/hieos/src/xtest/test/scripts/tests/11710/readme.txt

-Register IP address against Public Registry
+Registration of IP address on Public Registry